 The research on Resveratrol and joint pain

-- Besides the anti-cancer, cholesterol lowering, anti-aging effects: “Resveratrol. . . improves the plant’s resistance against pathogens and environment deterioration, and performs important functions beneficial to human health, such as anti‑cancer, anti‑oxidation, regulating blood lipid levels and prolonging lifespan,” the researchers also examined the effects of resveratrol in laboratory rats with osteoarthritis.
+- Besides the anti-cancer, cholesterol-lowering, anti-aging effects: “Resveratrol. . . improves the plant’s resistance against pathogens and environmental deterioration, and performs important functions beneficial to human health, such as anti‑cancer, anti‑oxidation, regulating blood lipid levels and prolonging lifespan,” the researchers also examined the effects of resveratrol in laboratory rats with osteoarthritis.
 They noted that Resveratrol reversed inflammatory damage and protected the rat joints from osteoarthritis damage.